 The district operates under a locally elected, five-member board providing educational services as mandated by state and/or federal agencies.
 The legislative power of the school district is vested in the Board of Education (the Board), whose members are elected at successive biennial elections by the electors for staggered four-year terms.
-The Board governs the district's 20 schools, staffed by 884 certified teaching personnel, 921 professional support and classified employees, and 86 administrative employees.
+The Board governs the district's 20 schools, staffed by 884 certified teaching personnel, 959 professional support and classified employees, and 86 administrative employees.
 The two charter schools are governed by their own Boards.
-Educational services are provided to approximately 13,296 students in Grades K-12 and special education preschool students.
+Educational services are provided to approximately 13,334 students in Grades K-12 and special education preschool students.

-The school district is the nineteenth largest in Colorado among 178 school districts in terms of enrollment and the third largest in Arapahoe County, after the Cherry Creek and Aurora school districts.
-In 2023-2024, it will operate one early childhood program, ten elementary schools, four middle schools, three high schools, one combined alternative middle school/high school, one career and technical center, and two charter schools.
+The school district is the nineteenth largest in Colorado among 179 school districts in terms of enrollment and the third largest in Arapahoe County, after the Cherry Creek and Aurora school districts.
+In 2024-2025, it will operate one early childhood education center, ten elementary schools, four middle schools, three high schools, one combined alternative middle/high school program, one career and technical campus, and two charter schools.